dojo/cli-build-app/README.md

 #### `compression`: Array<'gzip' | 'brotli'>

 Options for compression when running in `dist` mode.
 Each array value represents a different algorithm, allowing both gzip and brotli builds to be output side-by-side.
+When used in conjunction with the `--serve` flag (in `dist` mode _without_ memory watch), the compressed files will be served, with brotli preferred over gzip when available.

 ### `externals`: object